DinosaurTheory Introduction and Evidence Summary

 Volcanic gas emissions - primarily water vapor, carbon dioxide, and a much smaller amount of nitrogen — are the source of Earth’s oceans and atmosphere.

-Science education can be incredibly unbalanced.
-While most everyone on the planet has heard hundreds of times that the trace amount of atmospheric carbon dioxide causes global warming, the vast majority of people are ignorant to the fact that our atmosphere is about 78% nitrogen.
-Likewise most people have no idea where the Earth’s atmosphere or its oceans came from, how these fluids may have changed over time, or how the Earth’s atmosphere is different from the atmospheres of other planets.
-How can there be intelligent conversations on these matters when there are huge gaps in fundamental knowledge?
+Science education can be surprisingly unbalanced.
+While most people have heard countless times that trace amounts of atmospheric carbon dioxide is the cause of global warming, many would be hard-pressed to identify the chemical compositions of planetary atmospheres - or even to state the composition of Earth’s atmosphere.
+Likewise, most people have little understanding of where Earth’s atmosphere and oceans came from, how they have changed over time, or how Earth’s atmosphere differs from those of other planets.
+How can there be meaningful conversations about these issues when there are such large gaps in fundamental knowledge?

 The primary source of a terrestrial planet’s atmosphere is volcanic emissions, and the two most common gases released by volcanoes are water vapor and carbon dioxide.
 On Earth, the water vapor condensed to form the oceans.
-On Venus and Mars, the carbon dioxide accumulated in their atmospheres.
-So what happened to the carbon dioxide on Earth?
-And what happened to the water on Venus and Mars?
+On Venus and Mars, carbon dioxide accumulated in their atmospheres such that it now makes up over 96% of their atmospheres.
+So, what happened to the water on Venus and Mars?
+And what happened to the carbon dioxide on Earth?

-It all seems to make sense - except that Earth does not fit this pattern.
-Unlike its nearest neighbors, Venus and Mars, Earth’s atmosphere consists primarily of nitrogen and oxygen.
-Furthermore, despite being larger than Venus and experiencing greater tidal forces - factors that should pump greater volumes of volcanic gases into the atmosphere - Earth has a much thinner atmosphere than Venus.
-So, why is Earth’s atmosphere so different from those of other planets?
+This general pattern appears consistent - except that Earth does not fit it.
+Unlike its nearest neighbors, Venus and Mars, Earth’s atmosphere is composed primarily of nitrogen and oxygen rather than carbon dioxide.
+Furthermore, despite being similar in size to Venus, Earth has a much thinner atmosphere.
+This raises an important question: why is Earth’s atmosphere so different from those of other terrestrial planets?

 If not for water on Earth's surface and the evolution of life on Earth, Earth's atmosphere would be similar to Venus' atmosphere.